-Soon enough you will reach a highlight of this Central Park trail, as you come across the waterfall feature.
+Soon enough you will reach a highlight of this Central Park trail, as you come across the waterfall feature, one of the best views in Central Park.
 It is by no means a grand waterfall, but it is one of the only ones you will find in Manhattan so it is special in that regard.

 5) The North Woods

 As you can see in the map above, instead of exiting the woods I looped back around and then headed farther north into the park.
 Here things can get a bit more complicated.
 This area is a bit less trafficked and you will see a lot of various paths to go on.

 Here is where Maps.me can come in a bit handy if you want to be sure you aren’t just heading in circles or exiting earlier than expected.